Wonders of Viscose

 CHARACTERISTICS OF VISCOSE:

-1. Absorbent.
-Viscose rayon does not trap heat, but it also absorbs water and sweat nicely, making it great for t-shirts and athletic wear.
+1. Absorbent – Viscose rayon doesn’t trap heat, and it absorbs water and sweat nicely, making it ideal for t-shirts, sportswear, and other breathable garments.

 2. Lightweight.
 Viscose is extremely airy, which makes it nice for blouses and summer dresses.